alfredzimmer/alfredzimmer/README.md

 Hi there!
-This is Alfred from Shanghai.
+This is Alfred.

 Do ignore the fact that I haven't been coding that much.
 [IBDP](https://www.ibo.org/programmes/diploma-programme/) has earned the credit for it :).